 Anna – The name of my company, Incymo AI, is the abbreviation for “increase your monetization.”

-After I graduated from the Technical University in 2015, I started to do courses with Intel to help engineers become entrepreneurs like I was.
+After I graduated from the Technical University in 2015, I started doing courses with Intel to help engineers become entrepreneurs like I was.
 During this course, I created my first startup — a smart feeder for pets.
 We developed hardware and did electronics and programming.
 I worked at my regular job and did programming at night.

 We started making first sales, built MVP, attracted investments, and realized it’s so hard for just-graduated people to fundraise for hardware.
 We had to fundraise tens of millions for production in China (we even found a factory to help us with production).
 By the way, that’s when I met my husband, and that’s how our life journey began.
 After this startup ecosystem, he switched from an engineer to an entrepreneur.
 He opened one of the biggest venture ecosystem companies, and they have done hundreds of accelerators already.